eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 ### 2 Kmeans cluster from SNIC patches (GEE)

 Now we cluster the SNIC patches into similar land class categories.
-Note that in the original version of LTOP the wekeKmeans algorithm in GEE was producing the specified 5000 clusters.
-However, in later versions, it will only produce a fraction of that.
-This means that other scripts downstream of this point are changed to accommodate the different cluster id naming conventions.
-Note that if you are not running in the lab account and if you are running for a different place you will need to change filepaths to reflect the location of the uploaded points asset.
+For more information on this process see the associated [Google Slides](https://docs.google.com/presentation/d/1nQDPUaeA5PX-_2z5P1-vAmbgDiZwgLTPdkx0mqeKHFU/edit?usp=sharing)

+## Decisions to be made:
+- Kmeans algorithm itself can be changed (although not currently without changing module code)
+- Kmeans algorithm arguments could be adjusted but are (mostly) set to defaults
+- The maxClusters argument could be raised or lowered

+## Outputs
+- kmeans cluster image
+- kmeans cluster id points (FeatureCollection)

+## Steps

 	1. Script location: https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/02_run_kMeans.js

 	2. Make sure SNIC output is finished running.

-	3. Adjust assets_root and assets_child vars if you need.
+	3. Run script

+	4. Start tasks

+### 3 Sample Landsat Image Collections with the xx Kmeans Cluster Points (GEE) (Abstract images)

+With the sample of Kmeans Cluster points, a point for each cluster ID, sample a time series of Landsat Imagery (B5, TCB, TCW, NBR, and NDVI).
+This sample is exported as a table from GEE and used to create abstract images.
+More on abstract images, how they work and why we create them in the associated [Google Slides](https://docs.google.com/presentation/d/1blIvQGvP5WWMaOtqvdfUT_trFYKiCqWr6R9214BXwHg/edit?usp=sharing).

+## Decisions to be made:
+- N/A

+## Outputs
+- large CSV that contains different runs of LT

+## Steps

+	1. Script location: https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/03_abstract_sampling.js

+	2. Double check date windows, start/end years and masking params (medoid composites only)

+	3. Make sure your image_source argument is the same as the previous two steps.

 	4. Run script

-	5. Start tasks

-### 3 Sample Landsat Image Collections with the xx Kmeans Cluster Points (GEE)

-With the subset sample of Kmeans Cluster points, a point for each cluster ID, sample a time series of Landsat Imagery (TCB TCG TCW NBR and NDVI).
-This sample is exported as a table from GEE.
-Note that for this and other GEE processes that the dates are not always uniform.

-	1. Script location: https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/03_abstract_sampling.js

-	2. Double check date windows, start/end years and masking params

-	3. Make sure assets root/child are as you want

-	4. Make sure your image_source argument is the same as the previous two steps.

-	5. Run script

-	6. Run tasks.
+	5. Run tasks.
 NOTE that this will send output csvs to your gDrive and will create a folder that looks like: [place_name]_abstract_images

 ### 4 Download CSV from Google Drive (Moving Data)

 Download the table

-	1. Download from Google Drive
+	1. Download from Google Drive and place in your CSVs directory

 		"LTOP_"+place+"_Abstract_Sample_annualSRcollection_NBRTCWTCGNDVIB5_c2_"+str_start+"_start_renamed"

 ### 5 Create Abstract image with CSV (python)

 Here we create an abstract image.
 We start with the table that contains a time series of spretral values for xx points.
-These points locations are moved to be adjsent to one aonther, and are turned into pixels with each observation in the time series a new image of pixels.
-This script exports a TIFF image for every year in the time series and a new point vector file at each pixel locaton.
+These points locations are moved to be adjacent to one aonther, and are turned into pixels with each observation in the time series a new pixel.
 Note that if you look at these in a GIS GUI or on GEE they will be in a weird location like in the middle of the Pacific Ocean.
 Don't worry about that, that is what should happen.
+For additional information, see the Google Slides for Abstract Images above.

+## Decisions to be made:
+- Ideally, this would happen in GEE and/or we would move other scripts to work in the Python API so that everything could be done on the same platform
+- The size of the tiff will be impacted by the number of kmeans clusters that come out of the kmeans step, changing that will change this

+## Outputs
+- Directory of tiff images, one for each year in time series
+- shapefile with one point for each pixel location

+## Steps

 	1. Script Location